l-mb/l-mb.github.io/_posts/2018-05-25-performance-talk.md

 If you're building that road, you will add as many lanes as you can, and prioritize literal bandwidth over the speed limit.

-And how would you see how fast you can get a courier package from point A to point B?
+And how would you see how quickly you can get a courier package from point A to point B?
 You pick the lightest envelope, and hand it to a courier on a blazingly fast motorcycle with no additional weight to slow them down.

 If you build and can control the road, you might even go for a single lane - it does not need to be wide, but it needs to be absolutely